shishircodes/MIOS/README.md

 This PoC implements the four-stage Monitor pipeline end-to-end on a single data source (PNGworkforce) and demonstrates the contract for the rest of MIOS.

-> **AI assistance disclosure.** The PoC scaffolding was built with assistance
-> from **Claude Code** (Anthropic).
-All architectural decisions, prompt design,
-> dataset curation, KPI definitions, and final review were authored by the
-> project team.
-See the wider project report for the Assessment 2 brief.

 ---

 ## What this PoC does